moble/scri/README.md

 on solving that problem.
 Of course, with `conda`, `fftw` is installed in the right place from my channel automatically.

-## Continuous Integration

-Tests are run automatically on [Azure Pipelines](https://dev.azure.com/moboyle/scri/_build/latest?definitionId=1).
-If changes need to be made to the requirements or anything else in `recipe/meta.yaml`, run

-    conda smithy rerender -c auto
-    git push

 ## Documentation